Dialectic is the exchange of arguments to find the truth

 - Therefore, citizens should decide abortion matters through their elected representatives.

-- Person C puts forth the argument:
+- Connor puts forth the argument:

 - The vast citizenry of America are NOT in favor of banning abortion.